PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/pandas/69/answer-0-1-2(3).md

         for ax, i in zip(self.obj.axes, key):
             if ax.is_integer():
-                if not is_integer_num(i):
+                if not is_integer(i):
                     raise ValueError(
                         "At based indexing on an integer index " "can only have integer indexers"
                     )
             else:
+                # Convert integer to float when the index type is not Integer
-                if is_integer_num(i) and not ax.holds_integer():
+                if is_integer(i) and not ax.holds_integer():
-                    raise ValueError(
-                        "At based indexing on an non-integer " "index can only have non-integer "
-                        "indexers"
-                    )
+                    key = (float(i),)
         return key
 ```

-Note that we are replacing the function 'is_integer(i)' with 'is_integer_num(i)' which can appropriately check if a float value is actually an integer or not.
-This change should solve the problem and let the test case pass properly.
+In this modification, when the index is not of integer type but receives an integer key, it converts the key to float to avoid the `ValueError`.